ombulabs/blog/_posts/2016-01-20-set-up-and-run-hubot-in-non-heroku-server.markdown

 <Ctrl-b>-d
 ```

-This is _not_ the best way to do it, as the process could end unexpectedly and
+This is **not the best way to do it**, as the process could end unexpectedly and
 it won't come up again, making you re-attach to the session or kill it and
 restart Hubot manually.

-The best way is by using either a `systemd` service or `monit`.
-In our case,
+The best way is to use either a `systemd` service or `monit`.
+For a `monit`
-we used `systemd`.
-For a `monit` example, check out
+example, check out
 [this gist](https://gist.github.com/philcryer/d391b72511f4b69cece3).

+In our case, we use `systemd`, allowing you to start it by running
-To start Hubot as a service, create the following file:
+`sudo service hubot start`.
+To do this, create the following service file:

 ```bash
 ; Hubot systemd service unit file